adorade/website/README.md

 ## Build Tools

-This project have some requerements you need to meet in order to compile it.
+This project have some requirements you need to meet in order to compile it.

 * [Node.js](https://nodejs.org/)
 * [Yarn](https://yarnpkg.com/en/)